The new withholding tax regime in Switzerland

 Furthermore, the innovations are intended to increase legal certainty for employees and debtors of the taxes, to standardize procedures and to take account of technical developments (e.g. uniform wage reporting system).

-Circular Letter No. 45 has 69 pages and is thus, compared to other practice instructions, extremely detailed.
-First, it defines terms such as employee, debtor of the taxable benefit, residency and then explains which employees are actually subject to withholding tax.
-The circular also sheds light on which tariffs are to be applied in which situation and which models should be used for calculating the withholding tax.
-In a further section, the rights and obligations of the debtor of the withholding tax or the employee are described in order to conclude with explanations on the subsequent ordinary assessment.
+At 69 pages, circular no. 45 is extremely detailed compared to other practical instructions.
+First of all, it defines terms such as employee, debtor of the taxable benefit, residence and then explains which employees are actually subject to withholding tax.
+The circular goes on to explain which rates are to be applied in which situation and which new models are to be used to calculate withholding tax.
+In a further section, the rights and obligations of the person liable for withholding tax and the employee are described, concluding with explanations on the subsequent ordinary assessment.

 In the following, we explain selected aspects of the FTA's new practical instructions in order to make it easier for the persons affected by them to get started with the new regulations, which will apply in Switzerland from 1.1.2021: